MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/strategy.md

 ms.subservice: strategy
 ---

-# Strategic impact of 'Enterprise Scale Analytics and AI'
+# Strategic impact of 'data management and analytics'

 Best practice encourages customers to create a single centralized cloud adoption strategy, using the [Cloud Adoption Framework's Strategy methodology](../../strategy/index.md).
 If you haven't already, use the [strategy and plan template](https://raw.githubusercontent.com/microsoft/CloudAdoptionFramework/master/plan/cloud-adoption-framework-strategy-and-plan-template.docx) to record your cloud adoption strategy.

-This article will help expose a number of considerations regarding 'Enterprise Scale Analytics and AI' that will have an impact on your broader strategy.
+This article will help expose a number of considerations regarding 'data management and analytics' that will have an impact on your broader strategy.

 ## 'data management and analytics' motivations